Haere mai and a very warm welcome to Eastside Playcentre

 The wonderful activities Eastside Playcentre offers changes every single day.
 Playcentre parents all bring different skills, interests, and cultural backgrounds to add to the rich learning environment.
 We go on exciting trips to extend learning, and also welcome guests to speak or teach us new skills at centre.
 We mark important occasions for example; Matariki, Christmas, Fathers and Mothers Day and we are very open to learning about new traditions.
 We embark on fun fundraising ventures throughout the year as well which gives us the opportunity to connect with our wider community.

 Playcentre welcomes families with children aged 0 – 6 years.
 Mixed age play allows children to engage with others older and younger than themselves creating a unique family to belong to.
 Tamariki learn how to communicate, share and negotiate with empathy for their peers.

 Parents are the first educators of children, and Playcentre fosters and nurtures the involvement of whānau through this very special environment.
 Children can attend with a parent, grandparent, or caregiver and extended family are welcome to visit anytime.

-Becoming a member of Eastside Playcentre means becoming a member of a team.
+Becoming a member of Eastside Playcentre means becoming a member of a TEAM, chipping in to help share the load.
 It requires commitment, dedication and responsibility.
 These things are vital to the long term running of the Centre.
 We are a licensed Early Childhood Education Centre, funded by the Government, which means we must achieve and maintain Government standards and procedures.